isomerpages/nlb-mobile-guide/spotlight/wellbeing/_posts/2020-05-04-post-learning-package-6-you-never-lose-a-dream-it-just-incubates-as-a-hobby.md

 ---
-title: 'Learning Package 6 - You Never Lose a Dream, It Just Incubates as a Hobby'
+title: Learning Package 6 - You Never Lose a Dream, It Just Incubates as a Hobby
 date: 2020-05-04T00:00:00.000Z
 permalink: /spotlight/wellbeing/2020-05-04-you-never-lose-a-dream-it-just-incubates-as-a-hobby
-description: 'What we read feeds our soul and this list of eBooks and videos have suggestions to help you stay calm and feel at peace.'
+description: What we read feeds our soul and this list of eBooks and videos have suggestions to help you stay calm and feel at peace.
-image: '/images/PL-6-Intro Image.jpg'
+image: /images/PL-6-Intro Image.jpg
 ---
 <img src="/images/PL-6-Intro Image.jpg">
 <p><q>You never lose a dream, it just incubates as a hobby.</q> - Larry Page</p>
 <p>With most of us spending our days cooped up at home, it's never been more important to prioritise one’s wellbeing.
 Indulging in a hobby is a great way to improve one’s mental health, pass time meaningfully and reduce stress.
 Here are some ideas to inspire your creative streak.</p>